-Master’s degree in Geography with emphases in GIS and cartographic design
+Master’s degree in Geography with an emphasis in GIS and cartographic design

-- Recipient of many national and international awards for cartographic and information design
+Recipient of several national and international awards for cartographic and information design

 Master of Science, Geography, University of Wisconsin – Madison, Department of Geography, Madison, WI